Golax/UberExporter-Mobile/README.md

 ```
 //Example

-Images //destination folder the will be created inside the root destination folder
+Images //destination folder that will be created inside the root destination folder
 .jpg .jpeg .png //specific files Images folder will contain

 Music